michaeltelford/broken_link_finder/README.md

 - An empty HTML response body is returned.
 - A response status code of `404 Not Found` is returned.
-- The HTML response body doesn't contain an element ID matching that of the link's anchor e.g. `http://server.com#about` must contain an element with `id="about"` or the link is considered broken.
+- The HTML response body doesn't contain an element ID matching that of the link's fragment e.g. `http://server.com#about` must contain an element with `id="about"` or the link is considered broken.
 - The link redirects more than 5 times consecutively.

 **Note**: Not all link types are supported.